denten-books/plain-text/0-intro.md

 the seats of power to things dumb, powerless, and indifferent to our protestations.

-The internal exile that we must undergo for the smart book and the smart desk to come into view, to become foreground, cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, or political instability.
+The internal exile that we must undergo for smart books and smart desks to come into view, to become foreground, cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, or political instability.
 Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized